 WHEN: Wednesday, 16 May 2018, 10:00 – 12:00

 Due to increased security in Brussels, participants are requested to arrive 45 minutes in advance – 9h15 – at the Simone Veil Entrance, Altiero Spinelli building, European Parliament, 1050 Ixelles, Brussels.

 Participants will be requested to show their ID.

-Advanced confirmation of your participation is required by the 28th February 2017, specifying your name, surname, date of birth, nationality, number and type of ID document.
+Advanced confirmation of your participation is required by the 8 May 2018, specifying your name, surname, date of birth, nationality, ID document.